junxit/us-congress-bills-116/bill.md

 ## § 2.
 Organization of Act into divisions; table of contents

-- **(a)** *Divisions* This Act is organized into seven divisions as follows:
+- **(a)** *Divisions* This Act is organized into four divisions as follows:
   - **(1)** Division A—Department of Defense Authorizations.
   - **(2)** Division B—Military Construction Authorizations.
   - **(3)** Division C—Department of Energy National Security Authorizations and Other Authorizations.
   - **(4)** Division D—Funding Tables.
-  - **(5)** Division E—Additional Provisions.
-  - **(6)** Division F—Intelligence Authorizations for Fiscal Year 2020.
-  - **(7)** Division G—Intelligence Authorizations for Fiscal Year 2018 and 2019.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 3.
 Congressional defense committees

-In this Act, the term congressional defense committees has the meaning given that term in section 101(a)(16) of title 10, United States Code.
+In this Act, the term “congressional defense committees” has the meaning given that term in section 101(a)(16) of title 10, United States Code.

-## § 4.
-Budgetary effects of this Act

-The budgetary effects of this Act, for the purposes of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, jointly submitted for printing in the Congressional Record by the Chairmen of the House and Senate Budget Committees, provided that such statement has been submitted prior to the vote on passage in the House acting first on the conference report or amendment between the Houses.